Opyet/central-b-bookshop/README.md

 Readers can browse and purchase eBooks using cryptocurrency.

 ### Administrator
-The eBookshop Admin approves book owners, and assigns tokens to users (book owners and readers).
+The eBookshop Admin deploys contract and sets the minimum commission to be gotten from books.
+Admin also approves book owners (sellers) to add books and collect funds.

 ### Book Owner
 A publisher or an author (who self-published) has a new eBook to sell to global readers without necessarily having